radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/create-a-dashboard.md

 * Create: Launch the creation of a new dashboard.

-* Instantiate: Generate a new dashboard from a selected template.
-Enabled only if one template is selected.
+* Instantiate: Generate a new dashboard from an existing dashboard with template.
+Enabled only if a template was selected during the creation of the dashboard.

 * Configure: Modify dashboard properties such as title, category, and sharing options.
 Does not allow content editing.
 Enabled only when exactly one dashboard is selected.

 * Assign: Reassign the selected dashboard(s) to another user.

 * View: Open the dashboard in view/edit mode.
-Enabled only when exactly one dashboard is selected.
+Enabled only when you have selected one dashboard to view or edit.

 * Duplicate: Create a copy of the selected dashboard.
 Enabled only when exactly one dashboard is selected.